stefanprodan/jenkins/README.md

 	stefanprodan/jenkins
 ```

-After starting the container, you can access the Jenkins UI by navigation to `http://localhost:8080`.
+After starting the container, you can access Jenkins at `http://localhost:8080`.
 Look in the logs for the admin password that Jenkins is generating on first run:

 ```
 docker logs jenkins